Ecommerce site owners rejoice! Google Chrome is helping you with one of your biggest issues – Cart Abandonment – for FREE!

 The inclusion of abandoned carts in the Chrome Cart is based on cookies and tracking in your local browser.
 If as a user your browser cookies are turned off, this functionality will not be active.
 If as an e-commerce site your cookies and tracking are limited (perhaps due to Europe’s GDPR compliance), this functionality also might not be active.

-The feature appears to use browsing history and is compatible with most shopping sites.
+The feature uses browsing history and is compatible with most shopping sites.
 It is not exclusive to only Google shopping merchants.

-Through personal exploring, I’ve found that most large brand retailers, including Gap Brands, Lowes, and Amazon automatically show up.
+Through personal exploration, I’ve found that most large brand retailers automatically show up, including Gap Brands, Lowes, and Amazon.
 Also, large eCommerce platforms such as Shopify and Woocommerce are compatible.

-I found that my Gap shopping cart only showed up when I’m logged into both Gap and Google with the same email address.
-When I shopped Gap as a guest, then the abandoned shopping cart did not (at least immediately) show on my personalized Google Search page.
-All of my tested Shopify shops show up immediately without requiring a login.
-Some WooCommerce shops showed up regardless of whether I am logged in to the retailer’s WordPress site with my google account email and some did not.
-Specifically, a European-based Woocommerce site did not show up, perhaps due to cookies/tracking limitations.
+My Gap shopping cart only appeared when I logged into Gap and Google with the same email address.
+When I shopped at Gap as a guest, the abandoned shopping cart did not (at least immediately) show on my personalized Google Search page.
+All of my tested Shopify shops show up directly without requiring a login.
+Some WooCommerce shops showed up regardless of whether I logged in to the retailer’s WordPress site with my Google account email, and others did not.
+Specifically, a European-based Woocommerce site did not appear, perhaps due to cookies/tracking limitations.

 The easiest way to run this test is to log into Google Chrome.
 Now, go to the e-commerce site that you want to test.
 Add an item to your shopping cart.
 I’ve found that I need to be logged into the retailer’s site for the Chrome Customized Card’s Abandoned Cart feature to work.
 Then close the tab that you were shopping in.
 Now, open a new Chrome start tab (with the Google search bar), and you should now see the cart that you just “forgot.”